Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Nutrition

-The infographics below are presented for 100g servings of heart of palm, while one average serving size per person is considered to be one piece, weighing 33g, or one cup, equal to 146g.
+The infographics below are presented for 100g servings of the canned heart of palm, while one average serving size per person is considered to be one piece, weighing 33g, or one cup, equal to 146g.

 Nutrient Density

-Heart of palm is nutrient-dense, consisting of 69.5% water and 30.5% nutrients.
+Heart of palm is not very nutrient-dense as it contains 90.2% water and only 9.8% nutrients.

 Macronutrients chart